 Our summer intern, Dylan Kanner, joined the Kentucky Farm Bureau (KFB) during their farm market tour on Thursday, June 30th.
-The entire tour lasted from June 28th through June 30th, with the McHenry County farm markets being on that Thursday.
+The entire tour lasted from June 28th through June 30th.
 Throughout the three days, about 50 KFB members visited several farms and farm markets across various Illinois counties including Cook County, DeKalb County, Kane County, and McHenry County.
 The McHenry County farms that were visited were Spears to You and Conifera Christmas Tree Farm, Piscasaw Gardens and Farm, Von Bergen's Country Market, and Richardson Adventure Farm.

 The last stop of the day was Richardson Adventure Farm.
 Located in Spring Grove, Richardson Adventure Farm is known for its large variety of exciting activities and products.
 It's the perfect place to bring your family and enjoy the company of farm animals and agricultural attractions.
 The establishment is home to a pumpkin patch, 13 acres of sunflowers, Christmas trees in the winter, and the world's largest corn maze!
 The farm has activities for people of all ages, from a petting zoo to a 750-foot long zip line.
 Grab a donut or some ice cream from concessions and enjoy the pig races!
 There's plenty of slides, jumping pillows, and play areas located throughout the farm.
 You can go to the top of a 50-foot observation tower to give yourself an aerial view of the farm and observe the vast farmland stretching as far as the eye can see.
-More information can be access through the Richardson Adventure Farm website: richardsonadventurefarm.com.
+Richardson Adventure Farm also hosts a Tulip Festival in the spring each year.
+The tulips fully bloom between mid-April and mid-May and are planted near their private 36-acre lake.
+This year, 600,000 bulbs of 30 different varieties were planted.
+Tulips, along with books, shirts/hoodies, wine, kettle corn, donuts, and other items can be purchased at the Richardson Adventure Farm's gift shop.
+More information can be accessed through the Richardson Adventure Farm website: richardsonadventurefarm.com.